ramon-astudillo/ramon-astudillo.github.io/index.md

 Aside from my PhD, in my time in Berlin I also got to tutor the Neural Networks Seminar of EMSP, supervised Phillip Mandelartz's Thesis and helped other students in the department with their projects and theses.

 After defending my thesis I still spent some months at EMSP finishing papers.
 While finishing, a causality led me to discover Isabel Trancoso's department at INESC-ID in Lisbon.
 After reading João Graças and Diamantino Caseiros papers, I decided to apply for a post-doctoral grant to transition from speech to natural language processing.
-Luckily, I was awarded with a 3+3 year FCT Post-Doctoral scholarship to join INESC-ID/L2F.
+Luckily, I was awarded with a 3+3 year FCT Post-Doctoral grant to join INESC-ID/L2F.

 ### 2006
 I worked as an intern at Peiker Acustic for six months with the aid of a Leonardo grant and in collaboration with the TU-Berlin.
 The output was a spectral codebook-based speech reconstruction algorithm.
 Aside from realising how hard is to write a tech report in German, I also got to know better the Minimum Mean Spectral Amplitude and Log Spectral Amplitude Estimators (also known and Ephraim-Malah filters).